Menu

 Advanced engineering materials

-Defects and irregularities in the materials of safety-critical components and large structures like bridges, tunnels and power plants can compromise structural integrity, reduce lifetime and increase the likelihood of failure.
-Ultimately, this could lead to devastating consequences for the environment or seriously threaten the safety of people.
+Defects and irregularities in the materials of safety-critical components can compromise structural integrity, reduce service lifetimes and increase the likelihood of failures.
+Early detection of flaws is vital when any resulting issues could seriously threaten public safety or have devastating consequences for the environment.

 • What can I detect with it?
 Material/layer thickness, ultrasonic velocity, wall thinning, voids, porosity, delaminations, cracks.